Applying our clinical expertise to your dermatology research program.

 Several study designs also employ novel assessment tools and may require specialized services such as photography or dermopathology in order to achieve their primary study outcome.

-At our full-service CRO, not only do we understand the challenges of dermatological research, but we also know how to effectively leverage these obstacles within your clinical study’s design and logistics.
+At our biotech CRO, not only do we understand the challenges of dermatological research, but we also know how to effectively leverage these obstacles within your clinical study’s design and logistics.
 Whatever hurdle you may come across during your research program, ethica CRO has the right tools and experience to ensure your study’s success.

 Since its inception, ethica CRO has completed over 170 dermatology studies.